-Although we think of retirement as a specific point in time, it is really a process with key retirement dates that begin just before age 60 and end just after you turn 70.
-Understanding what those milestones are is vital in determining when you can retire and what sort of retirement you can afford.
+Although we think of retirement as a specific point in time, it is really a process.
+This process has key retirement dates that begin just before age 60 and end just after you turn 70.
+Understanding what those milestones are is vital in determining when you can collect retirement benefits and what sort of retirement you can afford.
 Here is a list of milestones in chronological order:

-62 – if you have qualified for Social Security, you can begin drawing Social Security at age 62.
-62 is well before what the Social Security Administration considers full retirement age (or FRA), and the benefit you would receive at 62 is a good bit less than what you would receive were you to begin drawing at your full retirement age, which ranges from 65 to 67.
+If you qualified for Social Security, you can begin drawing Social Security at age 62.
+62 is well before what the Social Security Administration considers full retirement age (or FRA), and the benefit you receive at 62 is a good bit less than what you receive if you to begin drawing at your full retirement age, which ranges from 65 to 67.
 You can find your full retirement age as well as estimates on the impact of drawing benefits early here.

-An additional benefit for Georgia residents 62 or older is the state tax exemption on retirement income.
-This first $35,000 in retirement income is exempted from state tax once you turn 62, and the amount increases to $65,000 per individual by age 65.
+An additional benefit for residents of the State of Georgia 62 or older is the state tax exemption on income from retirement savings.
+This first $35,000 in retirement income is exempted from state tax once you turn 62.
+The amount increases to $65,000 per individual by age 65.
 Finally, many counties and municipalities begin offering age and income related homestead exemptions once you reach 62.

-65 – Medicare eligibility begins at age 65, and reliable, cost-effective healthcare in retirement is crucial.
+Medicare eligibility begins at age 65.
+Reliable, cost-effective healthcare in retirement is crucial.
 In most instances, if you’re still working and have healthcare from your employer, you don’t have to switch to Medicare (more on that here).
 Even in that instance, it’s worth comparing the insurance you have to Medicare to confirm which is more cost effective and provides the coverage you need.

-70 – once you reach full retirement age, you can elect to delay taking Social Security.
+Once you reach full retirement age, you can elect to wait to collect Social Security.
 If you do so, the Social Security Administration will apply delayed retirement credits to the benefit you will draw when you begin to receive Social Security.
-That can increase your payout by up to 8% per year as detailed here, so if you can afford to wait to draw, it can make sense to do so.
+That can increase your payout by up to 8% per year as detailed here.
+If you can afford to wait to draw, it can make sense to do so.
 However, there are no delayed retirement credits for waiting beyond age 70, so it typically makes sense to begin drawing Social Security no later than 70.